MPCA-data/tidytuesdays/show-n-tell/make_book/README.md

 <br>

-## Today's steps
+## First steps

 We're kicking off with a 3-page book.

 1. Open R
-    - Use https://rstudio.cloud if you don't have access to R
+    - Try https://rstudio.cloud if you have telework troubles
 1. Create a new R project
     - File > New project... > Name it "my_book"
 1. Install the R package `bookdown`